1. How does site value affect land tax?

 3. Do I have to pay land tax while waiting for a decision on my valuation objection?

-If you do not pay the assessed tax, interest may accrue.
+If you do not pay the assessed tax, interest will continue to accrue.
 If your objection is allowed or partially allowed, you will receive a refund of the overpaid tax together with interest calculated at the market rate.

 4. Can I object to the site value of land included in a reassessment?

-Yes.
-There are some instances where we will reassess a customer’s liability and amend the initial notice of assessment to add land to the customer’s landholdings.
-If you have been reassessed for additional land, the objection period in relation to the additional land is:
+Yes, in certain circumstances.
+There are some instances where we will reassess a customer’s liability and amend the initial notice of assessment to add land to their landholdings or increase the value of land in the initial assessment.
+If you have been reassessed for additional land or an increase in a land’s valuation, the objection period in relation to the additional land or increase in land value is:

 - two months if the site value is based on a valuation made by a council,